What Makes a Worthy Sequel, Prequel, or Spinoff?

 Scene Stealers are Prime Candidates for Spinoffs

-The characters who consistently steal the spotlight are the ones who often emerge as prime candidates to lead a spinoff.
+The characters who consistently steal the spotlight are the ones who often emerge as prime candidates for a spinoff.

 Some people may see the recent release of Hobbs and Shaw as a mere cash grab from Universal.
-However, when Dwayne Johnson and Jason Statham are the two biggest and most profitable names in the Fast and Furious franchise, it makes sense that they would be the ones given their own spinoffs.
-And by the way, I don’t think they’re just names.
-They are forces to be reckoned with and were excellent additions to the franchise.
-I actually think that giving Hobbs and Shaw a spinoff was a wise move on Universal’s part.
-It doesn’t outright hand the Fast and the Furious franchise over to Johnson and Statham.
-Vin Diesel, Ludacris, and company are still in the driver’s seat.
-Now, however, Johnson and Statham have their own franchise to steer.
-We’ll just see if they can both share the road.
+However, when Dwayne Johnson and Jason Statham are the two biggest and most profitable names in the Fast and Furious franchise, it makes sense that they would be the ones given their own spinoff.

 Considering other successful spinoffs such as Frasier, Better Call Saul, Angel, Bumblebee, Lego Batman, Puss n Boots, Minions, Deadpool, Creed, Wolverine, etc. the conclusion to be made is that a great character will drive a new adventure, and sometimes we find a new hero in a sidekick or secondary character.

 There are good sequels, amazing prequels, and delightful spinoffs being made every year, some even better than the first.
 When sequels, prequels, and spinoffs are motivated by believable premises, lovable characters, and worlds we actually want to explore, coming back for more can be as fun as spending time with your best friends.
 And as we learned this summer from Woody and Buzz Lightyear, sometimes you just want to play again.

 That’s all for now.
 Thank you so much for stopping by.
-If you enjoyed this post, hit the heart or subscribe to my blog and newsletter for updates, exclusive content, and more.
-Next week I’ll be discussing everything Reboots and Remakes.
-Hope to see you then.
+If you enjoyed this post, hit the heart icon below, share my work, or subscribe for updates, exclusive content, and more.